 Alongside its showcase screenings, Southampton Film Week exhibits a wide selection of films, classic and new, to broaden opportunities for film fans and filmmakers to experience the best of UK and International cinema, focusing particularly on films and film-works which are generally less accessible to audiences.
 Within Southampton Film Week you will find features and shorts, drama and documentary, and a strand of Music and Film events, Artists’ Moving Image work and a Youth Film Festival.

 SFW: Shorts, our short film competition, was launched in 2012 and attracts films from across the globe.
 The competition is open to all and offers freedom in theme and genre.
 In a change from previous years, we will be accepting films of up to 15 minutes in length, including titles and credits.
-The only other limitations set are that the film must have been made no earlier than January 2021, and that in the organisers’ opinion it is appropriate for a public audience.
+The only other limitations set are that the film must have been made no earlier than January 2022, and that in the organisers’ opinion it is appropriate for a public audience.

-Filmmakers can submit their short films to any of the following categories: Best Fiction, Best Documentary and Best Artist Film.
+Filmmakers can submit their short films to any of the following categories: Best Fiction, Best Documentary, Best Artist Film and Best Music Video.
 All shortlisted films will be eligible for the Michael Fuller Award for Best Film selected by our panel of judges, and the Audience Award voted for at the screening and awards ceremony during the festival.
 Filmmakers from Hampshire, Dorset, Wiltshire, Berkshire, Surrey, West Sussex and Isle of Wight will also be in contention for the Regional Filmmaker Award.
-Animation can be submitted to any of the three categories and in 2022 the festival, for the first time, will award a prize for Best Animation.
+Animation can be submitted to any of the three categories and the best animated film across all categories will be awarded the Solent University Award for Best Animated Film.